 Fertile Father

-While Hapi was a male god, wearing the traditional false beard, he symbolized fertility, and so was often depicted with female breasts to nourish the land.
-Nevertheless, he was still considered a fertile father, and sometimes even called the father of the gods, again highlighting the central importance of the Nile flood in Egypt.
+While Hapi was a male god, wearing the traditional false beard, he symbolized fertility, and so was often depicted with large female breasts to nourish the land.
+Nevertheless, he was still considered a fertile father, and sometimes even called the father of the other gods, again highlighting the central importance of the Nile flood in Egypt.
 He was linked with Ma’at, divine order and balance, and considered one of the central figures who worked to maintain that balance.

 Temples, Priests & Worship